tomorroisnew/Code-Review-Notes/Javascript/Express.md

-Express is a famous javascript library for backend development that can be used both on typescript and node
+Express is a famous javascript library for backend development that can be used both on typescript and node.
+It is simple and you can see the api documentation here https://expressjs.com/en/api.html#res.location.

 # ROUTING
 Express has a class called Router which is responsible for routing endpoints.
 There are multiple functions for routing endpoints, most famous are get() post(), put(), delete().
 The syntax is